 Overview of Programs

-Learn more about AP Capstone, AICE, Early College, and IB by watching the informational presentation below.
+Learn more about AP Capstone, AICE, Early College, and IB by watching the informational presentation below from last school year.
 (The presentation is 24 minutes in length.)
+The application process for the 2023-2024 school year is closed.
+Information for the 2024-2025 application process will be available in October.

-After viewing the presentation, if you have questions, please visit the Frequently Asked Questions page and you may also email question(s) to firstname.lastname@example.org.
+If you have questions about any HSAP Program, you may email email@example.com.
+If you have questions regarding the application process, you may email firstname.lastname@example.org.
 We are happy to answer your questions by email or arrange a time to speak with you virtually or by phone.

 Questions and Answer Information Sessions

-Parents that do not have a Focus Parent Portal account may create an account by visiting Technology Services and then follow the directions for creating an account.
+Parents that do not have a Focus Parent Portal Account may create an account by visiting Technology Services and then follow the directions for creating an account.
 Parents will use their email address and create their own password.
-Once an account has been created, parents will need to visit their student's middle school within 21 days and present ID for the middle school to approve their Focus Parent Portal account or provide their ID electronically and request approval.
+Once an account has been created, parents will need to visit their student's middle school within 21 days and present ID for the middle school to approve their Focus Parent Portal account or provide their ID electronically to a school administrator and request approval.

-Parents that have forgotten their password, have trouble creating a new Focus Parent Portal account, or experience technical issues may contact the Help Desk at (904) 348-7628, (904) 348-5200, or email@example.com.
+Parents that have forgotten their password, have trouble creating a new Focus Parent Portal Account, or experience technical issues may contact the Help Desk (904) 348-5200 or email email@example.com.
+The Help Desk is available Monday – Friday from 7:00 AM – 5:00 PM and on Weekends from 7:30 AM – 4:30 PM.

 Parents/Guardians should read the application carefully.
 Review the pre-populated information and verify that their address is correct in Focus.
-If the address is incorrect, parents may correct the address through their child’s current middle school by providing two proofs of address in person or via email.
+If the address is incorrect, parents may correct the address through their child’s current middle school by providing two proofs of address in person or via email to a school administrator.
 Address changes cannot be made at the District office.

-- be proficient in Reading based on the Grade 7 FSA, Grade 7 or 8 PSAT, or Grade 7 Achieve 3000;
+- be proficient in Reading based on the Grade 7 FAST/PM3, Grade 7 Achieve 3000

-- be proficient in Math based on the Grade 7 FSA, Grade 7 or 8 PSAT, or Grade 7 HMH;
+- be proficient in Math based on the Grade 7 FAST/PM3, Grade 7 PMA2 or PMA3

 - be enrolled in or have already completed Algebra I; and